Trigger Queries are Queries that return specific responses from a search engine, such as specific rich results depending

 Systems, methods, and computer program products are provided for query clarification.

-In general, one aspect of the subject matter described in this specification can be embodied in computer-implemented methods that include the actions of receiving in a search interface a user input associated with a search query; determining whether the associated search query is a trigger query, trigger queries are queries identified for clarification; when a search query is a trigger query, prompting a searcher for additional information to form a clarified search query, the clarified search query including the additional information, the prompting occurring prior to submission of the search query to a search system; and submitting the clarified search query to the search system.
+In general, one aspect of the subject matter described in this specification can be embodied in computer-implemented methods that include the actions of receiving in a search interface a user input associated with a search query; determining whether the associated search query is a trigger query, trigger queries are queries identified for clarification; when a search query is a trigger query, prompting a searcher for additional information to form a clarified search query, the clarified search query including the additional information, the prompting occurring before submission of the search query to a search system; and submitting the clarified search query to the search system.

 By answering this question, yes, the query transformed into a trigger query, as it triggered special search results that added a local element to the query.

 Just like an answer box result might potentially continue to show local search results, especially if people clicked upon a local result frequently when it appeared.

 This patent refers to these queries showing local results as trigger queries.
 Much like queries that would return enriched results when they were the appropriate query terms that triggered such results.

 The benefits that this trigger queries patent tells us it brings to us are:

 1) Clarify queries to tell us they are local can reduce time lost due to overly broad search results.

 2) A clarified query generated from a prompt can increase the likelihood of reaching the desired information in a comprehensive and customized way to a user’s need.

 3) The search engine identifying the desired information can lead to additional operations such as separately searching for a map or directions to a particular address found on such sites returned in response to the trigger term.